I recently wrote about the healthcare “game”.

 We also need better marketing and PR.

-Only then will we start to make the significant impact we need to restore order – & actual effective & happy working relationships – in healthcare.
+Only then will we begin to make the significant impact needed to restore order – & actual effective & happy working relationships – in healthcare.